 The following describes Boeing’s success in the defense sector:

-Little Competition + Guaranteed Government Expenditure + Continued Wartime
+Little Competition + Guaranteed Government Expenditure + Recurring Demand

-War isn’t stopping.
-The government isn’t going to decrease its defense budget.
-And there are only a handful of companies on the industry side of the MIC.
-Boeing wins.
+There are only a handful of companies on the industry side of this complex.

 #2.
 Travel Demand